 Pro: A chain resort of this magnitude probably won't throw you any curveballs.
 If a quintessential tourist vacation appeals to you, this is your spot.

 Con: Some upscale restaurants and several pool areas aren't accessible to guests staying in the less expensive Iberostar hotels, including this one.
-It can be difficult to discern which areas are off-limits. (iberostar.com, from $95 per person per night)
+It can be difficult to discern which areas are off-limits. (iberostar.com)

 An infinity pool and a swim-up sushi bar add to the sleek feel of this resort's recently renovated exterior.
 Even the buffet offers gorgeous sea views through full-length plate glass windows.
 Two resorts exist here: the Oasis Tulum and the slightly more expensive Grand Oasis Tulum.
 The higher-end restaurants and bars (including a new wine bar), some of the pools, and a VIP roof bar with panoramic ocean views and private outdoor Jacuzzi tubs are reserved for Grand Oasis guests.
 An upgrade will run you about $5 more per person per day.